dos-group/vessim/examples/sil/example_node/README.md

 Once installed and set up, you can start the API server.
 It will start listening for incoming HTTP requests on the defined host and port.
-You can SSH into the created GCP instance using the `tfssh script` in the `ssh_scripts` directory.
-Additionally, you can use the `tfsend` and `tfreceive` scripts in the `ssh_scripts` directory to send and receive files to/from the created instance.

 The server provides access to the following endpoints: